-Graham is Managing Director at Western Earthmoving Pty Ltd (WEM), a family-owned business with over 60 years civil contracting experience and more than 250 employees.
+Graham is Executive Chairman at Western Earthmoving Pty Ltd (WEM), a family-owned business with over 60 years civil contracting experience and more than 250 employees.

 Western Earthmoving has a growing workforce so they place a strong emphasis on their work culture and the wellbeing of their employees.
 They also place strong importance on training and development and take their civic and community responsibilities seriously.